MbarekTech/WooCommerce-Live-Order-Feed/README.md

 # WooCommerce Live Order Feed

+> Real-time order monitoring for WooCommerce stores with push notifications and PWA support.

 I got tired of constantly refreshing my WooCommerce orders page to see if new orders came in, so I built this.
 Now orders show up automatically and I get notifications even when I'm not looking at the screen.

 ## Before You Start